girdav01/AmbientPlatypus/README.md

 ## Introduction

-Trend Micro's open-source integrations will allow organizations to seamlessly integrate their security tools and enhance their threat intelligence capabilities.
-Our Vision One solution is designed to structure, store, and visualize both technical and non-technical information about cyber threats.
+Trend Vision One open-source integrations will allow organizations to seamlessly integrate their security tools.
+Our Trend Vision One platform Trend Micro enterprise solution that integrate most of our Enterprise products under 1 console, 1 API.
+Integrating with the platform once, give you access to multiple products all at once.

-Our Vision One platform includes a modern web application with a subset of Lucerne syntax and a user-friendly front-end for easy navigation and access to critical data.
-Our solution is designed with flexibility in mind, allowing for seamless integration with other tools and applications.
+We hope to provide you with all the tools you need to enlarge Trend Vision One Ecosystem with your connector or tool.

-Our open-source integrations provide a robust and scalable solution for managing and sharing threat intelligence, enabling organizations to stay ahead of emerging threats and proactively defend their networks.
+We will also share other types of Trend Vision One integrations or code.
+Custom scripts use in our response Application, custom detection models or Threat Hunting Search queries are just examples of Vision One tools that can be shared in the Trend Vision community.

 ![Exec_Dashboard](https://i.imgur.com/YjschBi.jpg "Executive Dashboard")